Rock-Bottom Meal Plan for Those Weeks When Money Is Tight

 (Psst: The FTC wants me to remind you that this website contains affiliate links.
 That means if you make a purchase from a link you click on, I might receive a small commission.
 This does not increase the price you'll pay for that item nor does it decrease the awesomeness of the item. ~ Daisy)

-Things are tough in America and they’re likely to get tougher.
+Things are tough in America right now.
 Many of us are forced to reallocate our money from one necessity to another and often, the thing that suffers first is our diets.
 If times are tight, you might find this article helpful.

 It’s a meal plan created from recipes and strategies in my new paperback, What to Eat When You’re Broke.
 We released this in PDF format recently and readers loved it.
 We got so many requests to put it in hard copy format that we couldn’t say no!
 So, it’s available on Amazon now as a paperback.